Arshdeep128/hospitalData/README.md

-Topic i choose is Hospital and front end is react application
+Topic i choose is Hospital and front end is react application.

+I choose it because it is weasy to maintain the files and code.

+less coplex code.

+i have attached video in the file.

 ![3](https://user-images.githubusercontent.com/86702090/182938028-94941383-a26c-4e56-9b74-033e521afd68.png)
 ![2](https://user-images.githubusercontent.com/86702090/182938052-4ade80fb-2ccf-4109-9e99-b16af731bca4.PNG)